robenkleene/audio-references/ableton-push/ableton-push-step-sequencer.md

 ## Loop Selector

+- The illuminated pads and colored pad shoe the loop length and current position
 - To play an entire loop, press the first and the last loop pads simultaneously
 - You can copy and paste loops in the loop selector section
+- Tap the double loop button to increase the length of a loop
+- Double tap on a pad to focus on that area of the loop
+- Press the first and last pad of the loop simultaneously to go back to playing the entire loop